Welcome! - The electronic version featuring

 Have a Picnic here.

-Ed Goodnight, Long time Wilson resident and retired public school administrator.
+Ed Goodnight, is a long time Wilson resident and retired public school administrator.
+He is the regions lensman par excellence.
+His collection of regional photos say it all.

 Sunset Island Home